zengdoherty/quizapp/README.md

 # Quiz Dashboard for hosting quizzes remotely over on a web browser through Zoom and other video confrencing software

 ![Quiz App Dashboard](images/screenshot_quiz.png)

+## Step One: Add all the teams

+## Step Two: Select a category

+## Step Three: Pick the target for the team to win !!!